The Paper Chase (Osborn novel)

-The Paper Chase is a 1971 novel written by John Jay Osborn Jr., a 1970 graduate of Harvard Law School.
+The Paper Chase is a 1971 novel written by John Jay Osborn Jr..
 The book tells the story of Hart, a first-year law student at Harvard, and his experiences with Professor Charles Kingsfield, a brilliant and demanding contracts instructor whom he both idolizes and finds incredibly intimidating.

-The novel inspired an eponymous 1973 film and then a television series, which ran from 1978 to 1979 and from 1983 to 1986.
+The novel inspired a 1973 film and then a television series, which ran from 1978 to 1979 and from 1983 to 1986.

 Osborn wrote the novel as a third-year student at Harvard Law School.
 William Alfred, a Harvard humanities professor and playwright, coached him in writing the book.

 Plot

 The story centers on Hart, a young law student from Minnesota who attends Harvard Law School and becomes obsessed with one of his teachers, Professor Charles W. Kingsfield Jr. Hart becomes an expert on Kingsfield's subject, contracts; he reads everything about the subject, including all of Kingsfield's papers, most of which are not on the reading list.
 He goes so far as to break into the law library to read Kingsfield's original law school notes.
 Hart becomes such an expert that Kingsfield asks him to contribute to a paper.

 At the same time, he begins a relationship with Susan Field, who turns out to be Kingsfield's daughter.
 Susan stands aloof from the law school rat race and dismisses all the things Hart cares about most.

 After much effort preparing for final exams, Hart's grades are delivered to him, but he simply makes a paper airplane out of the envelope, and sends it sailing into the Atlantic Ocean without looking at it.